arthurgrupe/Lab_Codes_and_workflows/Running_ESOM/readme.md

 8c.
 Hit start - training will take minutes to hours (more common) depending on the size of your dataset.

-***ESOM training (local processing) workflow end:***
+***-----ESOM training (local processing) workflow end-----***

-***Using Somoclu is beneficial when you have a large dataset as this can be time and resource-consuming when running locally.**
+***-----Somoclu training workflow start-----*** Somoclu is beneficial when you have a large dataset as this can be time and resource-consuming when running locally.
-#Somoclu can be installed here: https://somoclu.readthedocs.io/en/stable/download.html
+It can be installed here: https://somoclu.readthedocs.io/en/stable/download.html

-***Somoclu training workflow start:***

 8a.
 Train your ESOM
-#This will reproduce the same parameters specified above for ESOM.
+This will reproduce the same parameters specified above for ESOM and output .bm, .names, .umx, and .wts files.

 ```
 source ~/.somoclurc